ianna/DetectorDescription/ddl.md

 ```<rMaterial name=”materials:Air”/>```
 the reference tag points to an element of type ```<ElementaryMaterial>``` or ```<CompositeMaterial>``` which has ```name=’Air’``` and is defined in document ```materials.xml```.
 The processor has to verify the validity of a reference.
 A description is not complete unless all references are resolved.
 The cross-referencing mechanism is further enhanced by supporting cross references of attribute values for floating-point valued attributes in connection with named constants.

+### Splitting into multiple documents

+It is advisable to choose a component-oriented breakdown.

+### Sequence of DDL definitions

+DDL does not define rules which specify the sequence of definition.